Written by: Andrew Splatt – Director & Executive Practice Leader

 When something goes wrong, the other party can be held liable.
 Here are some common examples.

-Type of Personal Injury Claim
+Type of Common Law Claim

 Example